-You need to be looking out for small children that may be behind your car, whilst also keeping an eye on traffic movements.
-Be prepared to pause and take a good look around your vehicle.
+You need to be looking out for small children or animals that may be behind your car, whilst also keeping an eye on traffic movements all around you.
+Be prepared to pause to take a good look around your car.

 If other road users are trying to get past you, be patient and wait to let them pass in safety.

-You should aim to park parallel to the kerb and not be too far away from it.
+You should aim to park with your car parallel to the kerb, not too close – and not too far away either!
 If you do touch the kerb, stop and take effective observation.
 Once you’re ready, move forward to adjust your position.

-Remember — the examiner will want you to keep calm and carry on.
+Remember – if you make a mistake, the driving test examiner will want you to keep calm and carry on.

 The examiner will expect you to check your mirrors frequently and to act upon what you see.

-You need to check your mirrors every time before you:
+You must check your mirrors every time before you:

 - Change position in the road